Ken Chu: 2005-2010: Solo music and acting

+2010-present: Education and social media

-Throughout the 2010s, Chu mainly lived in Beijing, where he opened an antique shop but closed in the late 2010s.
-In 2014, after disbanding his 8-year-old fan club, Chu was enrolled as an undergraduate of Department of Directing at the Beijing Film Academy.
-In 2019, Chu graduated with a master’s degree in retail management from the NEOMA Business School in collaboration with University of International Business and Economics.
-Chu moved back to Taiwan since the COVID-19 pandemic.
-In a 2021 interview, Chu acknowledged being the “least successful member of F4,” revealing that he had little to no income in Taiwan over the past two years.
-Since the 2020s, he has primarily focused on creating online content, including travel shows and e-commerce.
+Chu lived in Beijing, China, where he opened an antique shop, but decided to close it in the late 2010s.
+In 2014, Chu was enrolled as an undergraduate of Department of Directing at the Beijing Film Academy.
+Chu graduated with a master’s degree in retail management from the NEOMA Business School in collaboration with University of International Business and Economics in 2019.
+Chu moved back to Taiwan before the COVID-19 pandemic.
+In a 2021 interview, Chu stated that he was the “least successful member of F4,” revealing that he had little to no income in Taiwan over the past two years.
+Chu has primarily focused on creating online content, including travel shows and e-commerce.

+F4 reunited in July 2025 for a surprise performance, and announced a reunion concert tour not long afterward.
+Due to a contract disagreement with F4's management label B'in Music, Chu was not invited to participate (the only of the four singers to be excluded).

 Personal life

+Chu suffers from fibromyalgia, a condition that causes chronic pain across the body.

-From February 2003 to April 2005, Chu was in a relationship with actress Mai Sato, until he was photographed having a hotel fling with Li Bingbing.
+From February 2003 to April 2005, Chu was in a relationship with actress Mai Sato until he was photographed having a hotel fling with actress Li Bingbing.
 From 2006 to 2011, Chu was in a relationship with actress Kelly Lin.

-In 2015, Chu met his Mei Meng Cheng Zhen (2015) co-star Han Wenwen.
+In 2015, Chu met Han Wenwen, his co-star on The Dream Come True.
 They married in 2016.